Aankhen (2002 film): Plot

 Both men gang up on Rajput and try to attack him.
 Once Rajput realises that only Illyaas knew where the jewellery was, he starts shooting them and tries to kill them.
 The police arrive, and confusion ensues.
 Vishwas and Arjun come out and claim that Rajput is abusing them while he claims that there is a big conspiracy involving the two people, Neha and Illyaas.
-Unable to believe that blind men can ransack a bank and amidst Rajput's impassioned defence, the police start getting suspicious.
-In the heat of defending himself, Rajput reveals that he had sent over Illyaas, thus confessing his crime.
+Unable to believe that blind men can ransack a bank, and amidst Rajput's impassioned defence, the police start getting suspicious.
+In the heat of defending himself, Rajput reveals that he sent over Illyaas, thus confessing his crime.

 In the end, Rajput has been locked away.
 Vishwas and Arjun decide to take care of Rahul and ultimately find the jewels – they were hidden in Illyaas' harmonium.

 Alternate ending

-In an alternate ending for overseas viewers Rajput bribes the cop (Aditya Pancholi) and is set free, in return to get him his share and gets his manager Bhandari (Ajit Vachani) arrested.
+In an alternate ending for overseas viewers Rajput bribes the cop and is set free, in return to get him his share and gets his manager Bhandari arrested.
 Vishwas and Arjun are sitting in a train (waiting for it to depart) and Rajput is standing on the platform with a smile on his face.
 He then warns them that "A dangerous game is about to begin", after which Vishwas and Arjun both draw their guns, and the film ends.